BiodiversityDataScienceCorp/Instructional-Pedagogy/2-2-motivation.md

 are by tripping up the instructor.
 Nonetheless, be aware of where your limits are and don't hesistate to use the "I'll follow up on that" response.
 + Use the J word ("just") or other demotivating language.
-These signal to the learner that the instructor thinks their problem is trivial and by extension that they therefore must be deficient if they are not able to figure it out.
+These signal to the student that the instructor thinks their problem is trivial and by extension that they therefore must be deficient if they are not able to figure it out.
 It is tempting to use this language in an effort to convince students that a task is as easy to learn as it is for _you_ to accomplish.
 Saying something like